seopark935/seopark935.github.io/_projects/pond_water.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/pondimage.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include video.liquid path="assets/video/pondvideo.MP4" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    An image of one of the pictures taken of the pond water
+    A video taken of the pond water using the microscope.
 </div>

 After validating our design by examining pond samples and confirming the microscope’s effectiveness, we decided to enhance its functionality with machine learning.
 Using TensorFlow and OpenCV in Python, we integrated a model capable of detecting moving amoebas in the water, drawing bounding boxes around them to simplify the identification of living organisms.